agusquartz/rust-postgres-pool/README.md

 Instead of relying on the current working directory, the program explicitly loads the environment file from the standard OS config directory.
 This makes the configuration more reliable across platforms.

-Create a file named .env.sysman in your OS config directory:
+Create a file named .env in your OS config directory:
 - Linux: ~/.config/the_app/.env
 - macOS: ~/Library/Application Support/the_app/.env
 - Windows: C:\Users\<User>\AppData\Roaming\the_app/.env